LutetiumCalciumLee/Introduction_to_Computing/README.md

 <summary>ENG (English Version)</summary>

 # Introduction to Computers
-This repository contains my notes on Introduction to Computers, studied as part of the High-Tech Program in the Department of AI Software.
+This repository contains my notes on Introduction to Computers as part of the AI Software High-Tech Program.

 ## [**Chapter 1 – AI in Our Society**](https://github.com/LutetiumCalciumLee/Studying_Computer_Science/tree/Ch.01)